-- A young driver pulls out from the curb and fails to see a courier delivering a package
+- A young driver pulls out from the curb and fails to see a courier delivering a package.

-- A young mom briskly walks with headphones on, enjoying her music, unaware of a motorcyclist’s screeching brakes as it hits her
+- A young mom briskly walks with headphones on, enjoying her music, unaware of a motorcyclist’s screeching brakes as it hits her.

 - A teenager walks to school and slips on any number of poor sidewalk conditions (for example, snow, ice, wet leaves, debris, uneven or broken pavement, potholes)

-- An athletic person tries to run across a multi-lane highway, poorly judging how fast trucks are barreling down the road
+- An athletic person tries to run across a multi-lane highway, poorly judging how fast trucks are barreling down the road.

-- A pedestrian crosses the street at an intersection, in a marked crosswalk with a “walk” signal, but a driver fails to properly yield
+- A pedestrian crosses the street at an intersection in a marked crosswalk with a “walk” signal, but a driver fails to yield properly.

 In any of these situations, the costs can be staggering.
 For injuries alone, the National Safety Council (NSC) estimates pedestrian accidents cost nearly $60,000 for relatively minor injuries and soar to $230,000 for incapacitating injuries.
-Deadly pedestrian accidents have monumental costs: approximately $4.5 million in each case.
+Deadly pedestrian accidents have enormous costs: approximately $4.5 million in each case.

 Vehicles Causing Pedestrian Accidents